SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <a name="conclusion" href="#contents" style="font-size:2.1em;">🚶📜 9.
 Summary & Conclusions</a>

-The 80's *&ldquo;Free Grace&rdquo;* movement departs from scripture and, in my experience, has lead them to believe terribly destructive things about their walk with Christ.
+The 80's *&ldquo;Free Grace&rdquo;* movement diminishes scripture and, in my experience, has lead them to believe terribly destructive things about their walk with Christ.
 It saddens me greatly to see this happening.
 Because of these concerns, I cannot recommend 80s *&ldquo;Free Grace&rdquo;* version of the gospel, or the 80s *&ldquo;Free Grace&rdquo;* movement, as a legitimate option for evangelicals to accept and follow.

 > “The so-called Free Grace version of the gospel of Jesus Christ is unbiblical, anti-evangelical, and sub-Christian, ...” — J.I.
 Packer (Ph.D., University of Oxford) Time magazine top 25 evangelical.